WHO IS ELIGIBLE FOR THE COMPOSERS’ FUND?

 We advise you only to make a start on the application when (a) you are sure that you’re eligible for this fund; (b) you have a clear case for why the expenditure is so important; and (c) you have a clear rationale as to why the expenditure you want to make is crucial at this stage in your career.

 Deadlines occur twice a year.
-The first deadline for The Composers’ Fund is 17th October 2016 and you can APPLY HERE.
-The next deadline will be in April 2017.
+The next deadline for The Composers’ Fund is 6th March 2017 and you can APPLY HERE.
 We aim to communicate back to all applicants with a decision within twelve weeks.
 All of our funding decisions for the Composers’ Fund are made by an expert group panellists.

 PRS for Music Foundation gratefully acknowledges Esmée Fairbairn Foundation for supporting The Composers’ Fund.